- April 28, 2021

 After selecting ‘let’s go’ on the right of the editor, Frase analyses the top 20 results on the SERP to provide an average of metrics.

-It can take a little while to load, and it may be better and quicker to analyse the top ten pages instead.
+It can take a little while to load, and it may be better and quicker to analyze the top ten pages instead.
 Once it loads, you’ll find all of your competitor’s information on the right toolbar.

 This breakdown is a great place to start and begin creating a content brief using factors such as word count and suggested headers.

 One nifty feature when creating and editing content is the drag-and-drop option that enables you to move headers and paragraphs.
 It’s a super quick way to reorganize content.

 Frase bases its suggestions on target search queries, or long-tail keywords, rather than individual keywords.

 You’ll see on the top left your content is given a score out of 100%.
 The more you optimize your content for the keywords you input, the more that score will increase and the likeliness of ranking higher improves.

 Frase analyses your top competitors based on the SERP results and identifies the average number of times a keyword (based on your primary keyword) is used across competing articles.
 This is insightful as Google has already decided what keywords they want to see and how many times they want to see them, so you don’t have to do the guesswork.

 As we mentioned before, Frase analyses the top 20 results on the SERP to get this information.
 Unfortunately, you’re unable to add or remove any of these results.